Sprint planning is one of the most important ceremonies in the Scrum project management method. Why run it and how?

 This is one of the biggest fails of the scrum team.
 Well, even in case you apply Kanban and not Scrum.
 Why?

-Yes, it is the key for the great Agile team.
-As Dan Pink mentioned, an authority, purpose, and mastery are the best inner motivation drivers.
+Yes, it is the key to the great Agile team.
+As Dan Pink mentioned, authority, purpose, and mastery are the best inner motivation drivers.

 The sprint planning ceremony helps the team understand the purpose of the Sprint, identify how their mastery can grow up and have a feeling of authority to plan and manage professional life.

-If the Sprint planning is done well, it leaves the feeling of known targets, the direction, and strategy how to reach them.
+If the Sprint planning is done well, it leaves the feeling of known targets, the direction, and the strategy of how to reach them.

 The Sprint planning agenda

-The sprint planning session starts by the product owner who introduces sprint goals to the agile team.
+The sprint planning session starts with the product owner who introduces sprint goals to the agile team.